-Score 8 Access to the media for electioneering purposes is regulated by the Public Offices Election Law, and basically ensures a well-defined rule set for all candidates.
-In 2013, the Public Offices Election Law was revised; the new version allows the use of online networking sites such as Twitter in electoral campaigning, as well as more liberal use of banner advertisements.
-Regulations are in place to prevent abuses such as the use of a false online identity.
-In view of the alleged misuse of social media to spread disinformation during the 2016 U.S. presidential election and elsewhere, this proved a prescient reform.
+Access to the media for electioneering purposes is regulated by the Public Offices Election Law, and basically ensures a well-defined rule set for all candidates.
+Since 2013 the law has allowed the use of social media such as Twitter in electoral campaigning as well as more liberal use of banner advertisements.
+The use of such campaign-communications tools has varied among parties and candidates.
+Regulations are in place to prevent abuses such as the use of false online identities.